LANARS

 }

-For now we applied another new piece of AnyTransition: assymetric that lets us specify different transitions for insertion and removal of a view and since we don't really want to apply the same fade in animation, let's leave identity for fade out.
+For now, we applied another new piece of AnyTransition: asymmetric that lets us specify different transitions for insertion and removal of a view and since we don't really want to apply the same fade-in animation, let's leave identity for fade-out.

-MenuBackgroundFadeInModifier doesn't do anything except returning the unmodifier content.
+MenuBackgroundFadeInModifier doesn't do anything except return the unmodified content.
 You could notice that we passed an anchor from Picker as well as a bool flag, but how about a final frame?

-Here we should take into account layout process of SwiftUI: a parent proposes it's size to a child and the child then returns it's own counterproposal.
+Here we should take into account the layout process of SwiftUI: a parent proposes its size to a child and the child then returns its own counterproposal.
 The parent must respect that choice and position the child accordingly.
-It means, that our background will receive whole available space of an encompassing view and thus we don't need to pass this size directly.
+It means, that our background will receive the whole available space of an encompassing view and thus we don't need to pass this size directly.

-Next step will be to interpolate between two frames.
+The next step will be to interpolate between two frames.
 But how do we do this?
 We can take into account passed identity and in case it is then use it.
-Otherwise, use whole give frame.
+Otherwise, use the whole given frame.

-As you remember, to convert Anchor to a local coordinate space we need a GeometryReader, since Anchor in itself encodes source of it's geometry characteristic and GeometryReader knows how to covert it propery to an absolute value.
+As you remember, to convert Anchor to a local coordinate space we need a GeometryReader, since Anchor in itself encodes the source of its geometry characteristic and GeometryReader knows how to convert it properly to an absolute value.

 One more thing before we start coding is that an anchor can be optional, therefore we can return the whole available frame in this case treating it as an invalid scenario: